 We developed a de novo decision analytic model for this evaluation, informed by key clinical trials and prior relevant economic models.
-While this model was informed by ICER's 2017 RA review, we made several changes to reflect current clinical practice in RA.
+While this model was informed by ICER's 2017 report, we made several changes to reflect current clinical practice in RA.
+The results of this model should not be directly compared to the results of ICER's 2017 report, as the current model includes substantial changes from the cost-effectiveness model in the prior report.
 Costs and outcomes in this model were discounted at 3% per year.

-The primary model focused on an intention-to-treat and treat-to-target analysis, with a hypothetical cohort of patients with severe RA for whom prior treatment with conventional DMARDs has failed.
+The primary model focused on an intention-to-treat and treat-to-target analysis, with a hypothetical cohort of patients with severe RA for whom prior treatment with conventional DMARDs had failed.
 Upon model entry, the hypothetical patient cohort was initiated on a treatment strategy, with treatment response assessed at three months.
 In all analyses, a TIM was added to a conventional DMARD, such as methotrexate.
-Treatment switching was based on disease activity as measured by the DAS28-CRP value (Table 4.1), with those in remission and with low disease activity remaining on the same treatment after the first three months, while those with moderate/high disease activity switching to a subsequent line of therapy at the end of the first three-month cycle.
+Treatment switching was based on disease activity as measured by the DAS28-CRP value (Table 4.1), with those in remission and with low disease activity remaining on the same treatment after the first three months, while those with moderate/high disease activity switch to a subsequent line of therapy at the end of the first three-month cycle.
+Our model uses DAS28 at three months because of its use in current trials (including those for upadacitinib), the lack of uniformly reported measures across trials, and our understanding from clinicians that this more closely aligns with the clinical strategy used in the recommended treat-to-target approach.5